steemit/devportal/_tutorials-javascript/power_down.md

 ---
 title: 'JS: Power Down'
 position: 25
-description: "_Perform a power down on all or part of an account's VESTS using either Steemconnect or client-side signing._"
+description: "_Perform a power down on all or part of an account's VESTS using either Steemlogin or client-side signing._"
 layout: full
 ---
 <span class="fa-pull-left top-of-tutorial-repo-link"><span class="first-word">Full</span>, runnable src of [Power Down](https://github.com/steemit/devportal-tutorials-js/tree/master/tutorials/25_power_down) can be downloaded as part of the [JS tutorials repository](https://github.com/steemit/devportal-tutorials-js).</span>